-Isolation is like a terminal virus that invades your marriage, silently, slowly and painlessly at first.
-By the time you become aware of its insidious effects, it can be too late.
+Isolation is like a terminal virus that invades your marriage.
+It starts silently, slowly and painlessly at first.
+But by the time you become aware of its insidious effects, it can be too late.
 Your marriage can be crippled by boredom and apathy.
 It can even die from emotional malnutrition and neglect.”

 He then goes on to say,

 “Your marriage will naturally move more toward a state of isolation.
 Unless you lovingly and energetically nurture and maintain your marriage, you will begin to drift away from your mate.
-You’ll live together, but will live alone.”
+You’ll live together; but you will live alone.”

 Letting Friendship Go to the Wayside

 That’s particularly true for married couples who become parents.
-I read something by author Pamela Jordon, that seem pretty spot-on.
-She said that parents, have a tendency to “let the ‘goodies’ the fun, friendship and intimacy that brought them together in the 1st place fall by the wayside.
+Author Pamela Jordon wrote about this.
+She said that parents have a tendency to “let the ‘goodies’ the fun, friendship and intimacy that brought them together in the first place fall by the wayside.
 Life gets very hectic, and children and work clamor for attention.
-A relationship doesn’t until it’s in bad shape.”
+Unfortunately, a marriage relationship doesn’t until it’s in bad shape.”

-And that isn’t something that we at Marriage Missions would ever like to see happen in your marriage!
-That’s why we are providing links below to a few linked web sites articles below.
-They could help you to be more strategic in nurturing and maintaining your marital partnership.
+Below, we are providing links to several web sites articles that have some great ideas.
+They can help you to be more strategic in nurturing your marital partnership.

-Yes, it will take a bit of time to sort through what will work for your marriage, and what won’t, but it’s worth it (and the ideas may be a whole lot fresher than anything you could come up with on your own.
-So please, take the time… glean through and use what you can.
+Yes, you will have to sort through what will work for your marriage; but it’s worth the effort.
+The bonus is that the ideas may be a lot fresher than anything you could come up with on your own.
+So please, take the time.
+Make the effort to glean through and use what you can.

-So, this first article is written by Jim Mueller and is posted on the web site for Growthtrac.com.
-Please click onto the link below to read what Jim has to write on:
+With that said, this first article is written by Jim Mueller.
+It is posted on the web site for Growthtrac.com.
+Click onto the link below to read:

 Additionally, For Strategic Romance:

-Scott Kedersha has come up with several ideas that can help you in the pursuit of strategic romance.
-The following are creative date ideas (along with a link within the article to even more).
-You can’t say that you can’t come up with new ways to date each other!
-Here are even more ideas:
+Scott Kedersha came up with several ideas that can help you in the pursuit of strategic romance.
+The following are creative date ideas came from Scott’s article, “Creatively Date and Pursue Your Spouse.”
+There’s no excuse to say that you can’t come up with new ways to date each other!
+Below are even more ideas:

-To give you a great way to romance your spouse, the web site for Christian Marriage Today, provides a free download for Love coupons with which you can surprise your spouse.
-To visit their web site and obtain the coupons, please click onto the link below:
+And then, to give you a great way to romance your spouse, the web site for Christian Marriage Today, provides a free download for Love coupons.
+This is a great way to surprise your spouse.
+To obtain the coupons click onto the link below:

-Or, if you want to print up some blank coupons and put your own gifting idea in them, please go to Site.themarriagebed.com web site, where you’ll find:
+Or, if you want to print up some blank coupons to put your own gifting idea on them, go to Themarriagebed.com web site gives you that opportunity: